jgcordoba/BME_Uniandes/README.md

 # BME_Uniandes
-During my undergraduate and graduate studies, I will be using this repository to store my work.
-I hope someday to help someone as inspiration and guide for their classes.
+Hey there!
+I'm planning to use this repository to store all the coursework I did during my undergraduate and graduate studies.
+I'm hoping that my work can inspire and guide other students in their academic journey.